zsspo/SCSRNet/README.md

 ## Motivation: Computational Complexity and Depthwise Convolution

-For an intermediate f## Motivation: Computational Complexity and Depthwise Convolution

 For an intermediate feature map with spatial size $H \times W$ and $C$ channels, let $N=HW$ denote the number of tokens, $K \times K$ the convolution kernel size, and $M \times M$ the Swin Transformer window size.
 Assuming $C_{\text{in}}=C_{\text{out}}=C$, the computational complexity in terms of MACs is summarized as follows.
 If FLOPs are used instead, the values are approximately $2\times$ the MACs.

 | Operation | MACs | Complexity |